lavanet/docs/docs/provider/provider-improve-service.md

 * have the staked endpoint not respond to connections
 * have disabled chains in the staked endpoint
 * have too many consecutive errors with a large group of consumers
-* have a non TLS connection or an exired certificate
+* have a non TLS connection or an expired certificate
 * block headers or origins
 * miss on getting rewards